Key Stages of Software Development

 Incremental Approach

-• Development: Build and test the initial increment.
+• Development: Creation and testing of the initial increment.

-• Deployment: Release the initial increment to users.
+• Deployment: Release of the first version of the product for users.

-• Gather feedback: Collect feedback from users and stakeholders.
+• Feedback collection: Receiving feedback from users and stakeholders.

 Pros: